ros/diagnostics/diagnostic_common_diagnostics/README.md

 # Nodes

-## ntp_monitor.py
-Runs 'ntpdate' to check if the system clock is synchronized with the NTP server.
-* If the offset is smaller than `offset-tolerance`, an `OK` status will be published.
-* If the offset is larger than the configured `offset-tolerance`, a `WARN` status will be published,
-* if it is bigger than `error-offset-tolerance`, an `ERROR` status will be published.
-* If there was an error running `ntpdate`, an `ERROR` status will be published.

 ## cpu_monitor.py
 The `cpu_monitor` module allows users to monitor the CPU usage of their system in real-time.
 It publishes the usage percentage in a diagnostic message.